wptinysolution/media-library-tools/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Proper Naming of media file Titles, ALT tags, captions, and descriptions of your media files can improve the organization and SEO score.
+Proper Naming of media file, Titles, ALT tags, captions, and descriptions of your media files can improve the organization and SEO score.

 == 🏆 Description ==